 Alysha is passionate about empowering young people to achieve positive life outcomes through the development of a growth mindset, building self-confidence, and gaining a wide range of skills they can utilise in their personal and professional lives.

 Sarah is the Manager for SouthSci, the participatory science platform in south Auckland, and for the STEM Alliance Aotearoa.
 She works with communities, schools, businesses and scientists to develop research projects and to show young people the value of science and STEM careers.

 Sarah has a PhD in Molecular Genetics from Otago University, a strong background in science communication, and a graduate diploma in teaching.
-She teaches part-time in a south Auckland school.
+She taught part-time in a south Auckland school.